minimindgames/meta-minimindgames/README.md

         Supports Wake-on: pumbg
         Wake-on: g
-root@intel-corei7-64:~# ip a # get ETH-MAC and ETH-IP for the next step
+root@intel-corei7-64:~# ip a # get ETH-MAC and ETH-IP for the next step root@intel-corei7-64:~# systemctl suspend
 ```

-NUC ethernet seems to support WakeOnLAN so let's try it by installing `wakeonlan` package on Ubuntu and try to wake Webbox.
+As shown above, my NUC seems to support WakeOnLAN so install `wakeonlan` package on Ubuntu and try to wake Webbox.
 ```
 ~ sudo apt install wakeonlan
 ~ for i in {1..60}; do